panuelosj/pba-assignment-fluids/README.md

 4. **Iteration**: Repeat this process many times (might take ~500-1000 iterations to have the fluid not lose volume) until convergence

 The Jacobi method is simple and parallelizable but converges slowly.
-For better performance, I have left an empty file to implement Gauss-Seidel with Successive Over-Relaxation (SOR), which essentially replaces a single Jacobi update with two Gauss-Seidel updates, set up in a checkerboard pattern.
-Essentially we leverage the knowledge that our Laplacian stencil only touches the immediate neighbours, so we compute half of the checkerboard, then use the newly computed values to compute the other half of the checkerboard, and repeat.
-Note that completion of this file will not be marked, but the modification from Jacobi is fairly straightforward and it greatly improves runtimes (reduces reasonable iteration counts to about 100).

 ## Particle-to-Grid
 Particle-to-grid (P2G) transfers particle mass and momentum to the grid.
 For each particle: